In this, the second of a yin-yang pair of articles that might be entitled

 Xi sells seashells by the seashore as Modi’s foreign policy lies in tatters

-I inadvertently find myself referring to them as shenxiang 神像, god images—which always gets a giggle.
+I inadvertently find myself referring to these posters as shenxiang 神像, god images—which always gets a giggle.

 By contrast, see e.g. here: “the only image I saw more frequently—in elementary-school classrooms, in airports and shopping malls, on billboards on highways and in rice paddies—was the face of President Xi Jinping.
 Each image was identical: the country’s supreme leader, with raven-black hair and a face fastidiously airbrushed to erase any hint of human blemish, smiling calmly against a sky-blue background: an unimpeachable deity in an officially atheist state.”
 See also this photo essay.